AdobeDocs/workfront.es-ES/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/unified-commenting-experience.md

 * Issues

-    For more informatiob about managing updates for other objects, including issues, see [Update work](../../workfront-basics/updating-work-items-and-viewing-updates/update-work.md).
+    For more information about managing updates for other objects, including issues, see [Update work](../../workfront-basics/updating-work-items-and-viewing-updates/update-work.md).

 </div>

-This new experience will slowly become available for the objects with an Updates section in Workfront, and later it will unify the commenting experience across all the Adobe Experience Cloud applications.
+This new experience will slowly become available for all the objects with an Updates section in Workfront, and later it will expand to other Adobe Experience Cloud applications.
 -->

 ## Funciones